Multiscale scattered data analysis in samplet coordinates: Numerical results

 We investigate three different scenarios in our numerical tests.
 The first two are adapted from \cite{wendland2010multiscale}: a smooth function on the unit square and a non-smooth function on the L-shaped domain.
 Finally, we extend to a three dimensional setting issuing from the Lucy surface model of the \texttt{Stanford 3D Scanning Repository}\footnote{ \url{https://graphics.stanford.edu/data/3Dscanrep/}}.

-All computations have been performed at the Centro Svizzero di Calcolo Scientifico (CSCS) on a single node of the Alps cluster\footnote{ \url{https://www.cscs.ch/computers/alps}} with two AMD EPYC 7742 @2.25GHz CPUs, up to 420GB of main memory and up to 20 cores.
+All computations have been performed at the Centro Svizzero di Calcolo Scientifico (CSCS) on a single node of the Alps cluster\footnote{ \url{https://www.cscs.ch/computers/alps}} with two AMD EPYC 7742 @2.25GHz CPUs with 470GB of main memory.
+For the computations, we have used up to 16 cores.
 The implementation of the samplet compression is available as software package \texttt{FMCA}\footnote{\url{ https://github.com/muchip/fmca}}.